agimus-project/happy-pose/README.md

 pytest -v ./tests
 ```

-You may need to install `pytest-order` : `pip installp pytest-order`.
 In this case, test related to the `evaluation` and the `training` of CosyPose are not run.
 If you want to use these functionalities, you need a GPU.

 ### GPU